Croquet: Competition Your Body Can Handle

 The mechanics are completely different from anything that destroyed your joints:

 Compare that to tennis, golf, or even bowls.
-Croquet is gentler on your body than almost any sport that still offers genuine competition.
+Croquet is gentler on your body than almost any sport that still offers real competition.

-Physiotherapists consistently say the worst thing for aging joints is stopping movement altogether.
+Physiotherapists consistently say the worst thing for ageing joints is stopping movement altogether.
 Joints need regular, gentle use.
 The surrounding muscles need strengthening.
 Sitting still accelerates decline.

 The challenge is finding activity you can do consistently without paying for it the next day.